philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ...
 ```

 Rollup can actually be used in cmd and in JS (API).
 Here, we using the cmd option.
-Also we pass a couple of flags along with the rollup command. `-o` is the output folder where the final bundle will be kept, here we specified `dist/`.
+Also, we pass a couple of flags along with the rollup command. `-o` is the output folder where the final bundle will be kept, here we specified `dist/`.
 If the folder doesn't exist, `Rollup` will create it and store the bundled file in it as `redux.js`.

 Now, let's invoke the `build` script to produce our bundle: